Chapter Twenty-One: Lines of Descent Titan: Birthright by D.X. Machina and Johnnyscribe

 “Thank you, Senator,” Pryvani said, not taking her gaze off of Riggu.

 “The House of Carey,” Rixie added, “has in our short time in existence been a proud ally of the House of Tarsuss; a friend of the House of Tarsuss is a friend of ours.
-On behalf of my son, Lord Carey, I want you to know also are glad to help you however we can – and that Pryvani is right.
+On behalf of my son, Lord Carey, I want you to know that we will help you however we can – and that Sen. Tarsuss is right.
 Being an adult should never mean pretending you don’t miss those you’ve lost.
 If you cry, or yell, or hit the wall, or just want to go to your room and close the door for a while…you’re doing exactly what you need to do.”

 “I know, really,” Riggu said.
 “I just…mom would want me to make a good impression.”